Building Support

 Integrating Scholars into regular District and Campus Activities

-Although Texas Scholars sounds like an add-on program, it is most effective when integrated into the regular activities the district and campuses carry-out to support student success.
+Although Texas Scholars sounds like an add-on program, it is most effective when integrated into the regular activities the district and campuses use to support student success.
 For instance, Texas Scholars encourages career exploration.
-Many school districts build this into their middle school program and continue it later into high school.
+Many school districts build this into their middle school program and continue its implementation in high school.

-Also, to be recognized as a Texas Scholar, students must complete the Recommended High School Program and have completed two courses eligible for college credit while in high school.
 Each school district is encouraged to have students develop an individual 4-, 6-, or 8-year plan for high school and transition to college, the workplace, or the military.
-TBEC recommends that school districts use the Achieve Texas Education and Career Planning System as the statewide planning tool for all students starting in the middle school.
-For more information contact Charles Simmons at simmonsc@kuder.com .
-This tool replaces the “My Road Map for Success” tool that was being developed by TBEC and provides a comprehensive system for education and career planning.
+TBEC recommends that school districts use the Achieve Texas Education and Career Planning System as the planning tool for all students starting in the middle school.

 In the Community